ac3cloud/pigeonhole/README.md

 Pigeonhole requires the following:

   - InfluxDB
-  - Ruby 2.2.1 (and rbenv, or your preferred ruby management tool)
+  - Ruby 2.2.1 (and rbenv, or your preferred Ruby management tool)

 After these have been installed, copy the config.toml.example file to config.toml, and update it with your details.